tigerDer1/documentation/content/developer/tutorials/server_framework_101/01_architecture_overview.rst

     :align: center
     :alt: Overview of a three-tier application

-Its presentation tier is a combination of HTML5, JavaScript, and CSS.
+The presentation tier of Odoo is a combination of HTML5, JavaScript, and CSS.
 The logic tier is exclusively written in Python, while the data tier only supports PostgreSQL as an :abbr:`RDBMS (Relational Database Management System Software)`.

 Depending on the scope of your module, Odoo development can be done in any of these tiers.